Siddhartha80/AI-Powered-Predictive-Maintenance-System-for-Vehicles-with-Real-Time-Data-Visualization-and-Analysis/README.md

 # AI-Powered-Predictive-Maintenance-System-for-Vehicles-with-Real-Time-Data-Visualization-and-Analysis
 This project aims to implement an AI-driven predictive maintenance system for engines, focusing on using Gradient Boosting Models to predict engine conditions based on sensor data.
 The solution includes:

-<br> Data analysis and feature engineering.
+- Data analysis and feature engineering.

-<br> A trained model saved as a .pkl file.
+- A trained model saved as a .pkl file.

-<br> A user-friendly interface using Streamlit to predict engine health.
+- A user-friendly interface using Streamlit to predict engine health.

 # Introduction